-2.1.1 Architecture
+1.1 Architecture

-TMF is an IRIX subsystem that supports processing of ANSI and IBM labeled tape, including multifile volumes and multivolume sets.
+TMF is a subsystem that supports processing of ANSI and IBM labeled tape, including multifile volumes and multivolume sets.
 These capabilities are most important to customers who run production tape operations where tape label recognition and tape security are requirements.